-- 1. All purses, backpacks, electronic devices (phones, computers, headphones), food, drinks, pencils, pens must be placed in the front/back of the room or on a side table up against the wall. - 2.
-Students may not use their own headphones, watches, calculators, pens, pencils, or scratch paper.
-These will be provided by the proctor. - 3.
-Students must remove jackets/sweaters with pockets, hoodies, and hats. - 4.
+- 1. All purses, backpacks, electronic devices (phones, computers, headphones, smartwatches), food, drinks must be placed in the front/back of the room or on a side table up against the wall. - 2.
+Students may not use their own headphones, calculators, pens, pencils, or scratch paper.
+Supplies will be provided by the proctor. - 3.
+Students must remove jackets/sweaters/hoodies with pockets, and brimmed hats.
+Students may wear pocketless jackets/sweaters/hoodies. - 4.
 Students must remain in the room while they are testing with the exception of select standardized exams that permit a break.
-Once a student is finished, he/she must remain quietly in the room and may not access personal items. - 5.
-Desk must be free of food, food wrappers, and drinks, including water bottles. - 6.
+Once a student is finished, they may leave the room quietly. - 5.
 Proctor(s) will be walking around the room.